farhanutk/Recharge-Reminder-App/README.md

 ## What's working now

-I am just learning Flutter and the app is in its development stage.

 The base app is ready.
-My objective is to learn different Flutter concepts by implementing different features in this app.
+My objective was to learn different Flutter concepts by implementing different features in this app.

+I am done with this project for now and might add additional features in the future.

 ## TODO